-We can give you an itemized receipt.
-You can submit it to your insurance company for reimbursement for our out-of-network services.
+We can give you an itemized receipt that you can submit to your insurance company for reimbursement for our out-of-network services.

 A dental crown is also called a cap.
-Our office uses a material called zirconia.
-Zirconia is the strongest ceramic material on earth and is 10x stronger than your natural enamel.
+Our office uses a material called Porcelain.
+Porcelain's ceramic material makes your teeth 10x stronger than your natural enamel.

 Crowns can help strengthen a tooth to help it withstand chewing forces.
 They can also be used to hold together what is left of the natural tooth if a cavity is too big.
 In some instances when there isn’t enough tooth structure left to support the crown, a build-up has to be done.
 This build up gives the tooth enough material for the crown to sit on.